mawenzhuo2022/Interactive-Lab-Hub/Lab 5/README.md

 Now that you have experimented with one or more of these sense-making systems **characterize their behavior**.
 During the lecture, we mentioned questions to help characterize a material:
 * What can you use X for?

+  Detect human posture and remind breaks.

 * What is a good environment for X?

+  Bright room, single user, clear background.
+No other people around.

 * What is a bad environment for X?

+  Dark room, multiple people, or moving background.

 * When will X break?

+  When light is too low or camera is blocked.

 * When it breaks how will X break?

+  It stops updating or keeps showing wrong state.

 * What are other properties/behaviors of X?

+  It runs automatically and logs time data.
+And automatically give alerts through speakers.

 * How does X feel?

+  A quiet assistant watches gently.
+Help you to relax after a long time sitting.

 **\*\*\*Include a short video demonstrating the answers to these questions.\*\*\***